Translate

 “It’s not.”

-“I was trying to fix it.”
+“I was trying to fix it,” she wept.

 “I know.”